radioapple/food-classifier/Experiment/Experiment Results/Experiment 3/README.md

 ## Discussion

-It seems that a CNN model with 3 convolutional blocks, and 2 convolutional layers per block, with a dropout layer with `p=0.5` gives us the best performance over a 10 epoch range.
-However, in the full run with 40 epochs and on the full 1000 images per class for 3 classes dataset, the performance of the best model was worse than the 2 blocks, 2 layers model from experiment 1 by 5% (the one shown in [figure 1.3 in the experiment 1 report](https://github.com/radioapple/food-classifier/edit/main/README.md#ii-loss--accuracy-curves) since it has the same hyperparameter values as `final_model` other than the `conv_kernel_size` and model architecture).
+It seems that a CNN model with 3 blocks, and 2 layers per block with `dropout_value = 0.5` gives us the best performance over a 10 epoch range.
+However, in the full run with 40 epochs and on the full 1000 images per class for 3 classes dataset, the performance of the best model was worse than the 2 blocks, 2 layers model from experiment 1 by 5% (the one shown in [figure 1.3 in the experiment 1 report](https://github.com/radioapple/food-classifier/edit/main/README.md#ii-loss--accuracy-curves)).
 We also seem to have a similar almost plateau in performance as before.
+The number of trainable parameters in the experiment 1 model is 8,083, whereas `final_model` has 15,063 trainable parameters.
+This tells us that the increased complexity of `final_model` from the experiment 1 model is unnecessary.

+**TODO:** Figure out what that implies about whether we need more data, need to change other hyperparameters, or other actions we need to take.